5 considerations for Black Friday 2023 readiness

 Navigating a large website with lots of products or content to choose from can go two different ways: if it’s simple, thanks to filters and facets, it’s a rewarding experience that helps the user connect with a wide range of content.
 If it’s complicated, cumbersome, or confusing, it’s a painful experience that causes users to look elsewhere.

-Leaders in e-commerce and media, like Amazon and Netflix, realize the power of a great search and navigation experience on their websites.
+Leaders in e-commerce and media, like Amazon and Netflix, realize the power of great search and navigation on their websites.
 They’ve invested heavily in making their huge catalogs easy (and even enjoyable) to navigate, exposing users to valuable new products and content along the way.
 Users now expect a fast, relevant, reliable search experience on every site they visit.

 Creating a great search UX that incorporates filters and facets helps keep your users satisfied, improve your overall brand image, and drive your website KPIs.